"Born in Germany I chose to live in Africa since 2007.

 I learned about the pureness of golden light and met desert elephants in the vastness of Namibias breathtaking landscapes....faced social injustice, crystal starry skies, the wisdom of some ancient tribes, and felt the unconditional love of lions towards us humans, who are busy pushing the species towards extinction.

-I met the rare african wild dog in the wild and learned the heartbreaking stories of HIV orphans in different countries of this continent.
+I met the rare african wild dog in the wild and learned the heartbreaking stories of orphans in different countries of this continent.

 I found and spread love.- felt the red sand beneath my bare feet in african thunderstorms, held lost little fingers in the palm of my hands, got lost and found myself and had lions roaring into my face at dawn… I met people and animals on a same level of survival and unconditional love.